w3c/wcag-act-rules/content/rules/aaa1bf/proposed.md

 ---
-title: "HTML page has lang attribute"
+title: "Audio or video that plays automatically has no audio that lasts more than 3 seconds"
-permalink: /standards-guidelines/act/rules/b5c3f8/
+permalink: /standards-guidelines/act/rules/aaa1bf/proposed/
-ref: /standards-guidelines/act/rules/b5c3f8/
+ref: /standards-guidelines/act/rules/aaa1bf/proposed/
 lang: en
 github:
   repository: w3c/wcag-act-rules
-  path: content/rules/b5c3f8/index.md
+  path: content/rules/aaa1bf/proposed.md
 feedbackmail: public-wcag-act@w3.org
 footer: |
-  <p><strong>Rule Identifier:</strong> b5c3f8</p>
+  <p><strong>Rule Identifier:</strong> aaa1bf</p>
   <p><strong>Date:</strong> Updated 28 January 2022</p>
-  <p><strong>Authors:</strong> <a href="https://github.com/jkodu">Jey Nandakumar</a>.
-Previous Authors: <a href="https://github.com/annika-FTB">Annika Nietzio</a>.
+  <p><strong>Authors:</strong> <a href="https://github.com/annethyme">Anne Thyme Nørregaard</a>, <a href="https://github.com/brynanders">Bryn Anderson</a>.
 Contributors: <a href="https://www.w3.org/community/act-r/participants">Participants of the ACT Rules Community Group (CG)</a>.</p>
   <p>This rule was written in the <a href="https://w3.org/community/act-r/">ACT Rules community group</a>.
 It is written as part of the EU-funded <a href="https://www.w3.org/WAI/about/projects/wai-tools/">WAI-Tools Project</a>.
 Implementations are part of the EU funded <a href="https://www.w3.org/WAI/about/projects/wai-coop/">WAI-CooP Project</a>.
-It was approved and published by the Accessibility Guidelines Working Group (<a href="https://www.w3.org/groups/wg/ag">AG WG</a>).</p>
+It will be reviewed by the Accessibility Guidelines Working Group (<a href="https://www.w3.org/groups/wg/ag">AG WG</a>).</p>
-proposed: false
+proposed: true
 rule_meta:
-  id: b5c3f8
+  id: aaa1bf
-  name: "HTML page has `lang` attribute"
+  name: "`Audio` or `video` that plays automatically has no audio that lasts more than 3 seconds"
   rule_type: atomic
   description: |
-    This rule checks that an HTML page has a non-empty `lang` attribute.
+    `audio` or `video` that plays automatically does not output audio for more than 3 seconds.
   last_modified: 28 January 2022
-  scs_tested:
-    - handle: Language of Page
-      num: 3.1.1
-      level: A
 ---

 ## Applicability

-This rule applies to any [document element](https://dom.spec.whatwg.org/#document-element) if it is an `html` element for which all the following are true:
+This rule applies to any `audio` or `video` element for which all the following are true:

-- is in a [top-level browsing context](https://html.spec.whatwg.org/#top-level-browsing-context); and
+- **autoplay**: the element has an `autoplay` [attribute value][] of `true`; and
+- **not muted**: the element has a `muted` [attribute value][] of `false`; and
-- has a [node document](https://dom.spec.whatwg.org/#concept-node-document) with a [content type](https://dom.spec.whatwg.org/#concept-document-content-type) of `text/html`.
+- **not paused**: the element has a `paused` [attribute value][] of `false`; and

-**Note:** `html` elements within `iframe` and `object` elements are not applicable as `iframe` and `object` elements create [nested browsing contexts](https://html.spec.whatwg.org/#nested-browsing-context).
-However, as these elements are meant to provide a layer of isolation, the declared language of their [parent browsing context](https://html.spec.whatwg.org/#parent-browsing-context) will likely not be inherited, making it possible for empty `lang` attributes in [nested browsing contexts](https://html.spec.whatwg.org/#nested-browsing-context) to also cause accessibility issues.
+- **duration**: the element has a [media resource][] lasting more than 3 seconds that contains audio.

 ## Expectation

-Each test target has a `lang` [attribute value][] that is neither empty (`""`) nor only [ASCII whitespace](https://infra.spec.whatwg.org/#ascii-whitespace).
+For each test target the total audio output does not last more than 3 seconds.

+**Note:** This rule does not cover single audio instances that play repeatedly for more than three seconds, or multiple audio instances for more than three seconds.
+The [WCAG Understanding documentation for 1.4.2 Audio Controls](https://www.w3.org/WAI/WCAG21/Understanding/audio-control.html) is ambiguous about how to handle these scenarios.

 ## Assumptions

-The language of the page can be set by other methods than the `lang` attribute, for example using HTTP headers or the `meta` element.
-These methods are not supported by all assistive technologies.
-This rule assumes that these other methods are insufficient to satisfying [Success Criterion 3.1.1: Language of Page](https://www.w3.org/TR/WCAG21/#language-of-page).
+_There are currently no assumptions_

 ## Accessibility Support